ygemici/osz/docs/messages.md

 It's an effective assembly implementation of copying msg_t into the queue and handle start / end indeces.
 The `msg_sends()` function calls it after it had mapped the destination's task message queue temporarily.

-From userspace the queue routines can be accessed via `syscall` instruction.
-The low level user library builds on it (basically mq_send() and mq_recv() are just wrappers).
+From userspace the message queue routines can be accessed via `syscall` instruction on x86_64 platform.
+The low level user library builds on it (basically mq_send() and mq_recv() and all the other libc functions are just wrappers).
 The destination and function is passed in %rax.
-When destination is SRV_CORE (0) and function is SYS_recv (0xFFFF), it receives messages.
-All other values sends.
+When destination is SRV_CORE (0) and function is SYS_recv (0xFFF), it receives messages.
+Any other value sends.

 The arguments are stored and read in System V ABI way, with two exception: %rcx is clobbered by the syscall instruction, so it must be passed in %rbx.
-Also unlike in `mq_send()`, the destination task and the function code is aggregated into one argument:
+Also unlike in `mq_send()`, the destination task and the function code are aggregated into one argument:

 ```
-%rax= (pid_t task) << 16 + function,
+%rax= (pid_t task) << 16 | function,
 %rdi= arg0/ptr
 %rsi= arg1/size
 %rdx= arg2/magic